 By the 1840s, artists had begun coming to Cincinnati from the surrounding region to learn more about art, as well as to exhibit and to sell their work, and many born in the city enjoyed success.
 In 1840, a writer for the New York Star asked, “Cincinnati!
 What is there in the atmosphere of Cincinnati, that has so thoroughly awakened the arts of sculpture and painting?

-This 18th-century notice poses a slew of tantalizing questions.
+A slew of tantalizing questions surround this 18th Century furniture maker.
 First, was this the same Porter Clay who made the Taft Museum of Art’s early Kentucky sideboard?
 If so, where did Clay run off to?
 Was he captured?
 When did he come back to Lexington?
 Finally, did he avoid a jail sentence, and, if so, how?
 Such questions abound in an intriguing story featuring a runaway furniture maker, spiked with notes of nepotism and Kentucky luxury.

 When an art object is going to be photographed for publication, it needs to look its best.
 One of the Taft’s treasures, the splendid but badly tarnished 17th-century Two-Handled Covered Cup, was brought to the Museum’s conservation lab to be cleaned and stabilized prior to photography (The Taft has a lab on site for the use of different contract conservators, each of whom specializes in certain kinds of art objects.)

 In 1900, L. Frank Baum published The Wonderful Wizard of Oz, and the following year he began adapting the book as a musical for adults.
 The show premiered in Chicago in 1902, became a smash hit, opened on Broadway, and then toured until 1909.
 The Wizard of Oz opened in Cincinnati at the Grand Opera House on New Year’s Day, 1905.

 The Power of Landscapes